 Venu Vana or Veluvana Rajgir

-It is believed that Magadha King Bimbisara was very much influenced from Buddha and his philosophy of life.
+Magadha King Bimbisara was very much influenced from Buddha and his philosophy of life.
 When Buddha visited Rajgir for meditation and to spread his teaching after enlightenment, Bimbisara provided him a quite space for stay and meditation. which is now known as Venu Van.

 Nowadays, it is developed as a beautiful park right on the main Highway.
 It is a wonderful place to spend time in peaceful environment, surrounded with many tree and a big pond in the middle.
 There are thousands of colourful fish live in this pond, you can get opportunity to feed them.
 You have to pay only Rs.
 5/- for enter in Venu Van park.